Adithyakr15/HacktoberFest10-2023/README.md

 ## How To Contribute

-We welcome all contributions, suggestions & ideas for improvement from the community.
+We welcome all contributions, suggestions & ideas for improvement.
-You can contribute by posting in the Solutions folder in Problem Type of your choice.
+You can contribute by posting in the Solutions folder in Problem Type of your choice inside the folder named Upload your solutions here inside that add a folder named with your username and your solution inside.

 There are 3 Types of Tasks, those are as follows: